 An estimate by Cloudworks has put the anticipated cloud computing market at over $200 billion by the year 2018.
 As Jeff Weiner, CEO of LinkedIn, succinctly put it, the cloud “makes it easier and cheaper than ever for anyone anywhere to be an entrepreneur and to have access to all the best infrastructure of innovation.”
 With cloud technology rapidly levelling the playing field between nascent and established businesses, it is anybody’s guess as to just how many new start ups will burst into the scene in the next few years.

-To gain more knowledge on what cloud computing has to offer, take a look at other blogs as well as the AWS certifications that we have to offer or enrol yourself for the AWS Certification Training course by KnowledgeHut.
+In the days to come, cloud storage and computing will cease to be an option so it is imperative that you jump aboard the cloud bandwagon as soon as possible so that you can not only capitalize on its advantages but also evolve alongside a rapidly evolving technology.
+Hoping that the blog has helped you gain a clear understanding of the importance of Cloud Computing.
+To gain more knowledge on what cloud computing has to offer, take a look at other blogs as well as the AWS certifications that we have to offer or enroll yourself for the AWS Certification Training course by KnowledgeHut.